kix007/myprojects/Engineering/README.md

 # To get started
 1. git clone repository
-2. `sudo apt-get install docker-compose`
+2. `sudo pip install docker-compose`
+ - See link on how to install using different operating systems https://docs.docker.com/compose/install/
 3. Go to the "engineering" folder and run the following command:
   - `docker-compose up -d --build`
 4. The build process will create a client frontend, backend and a postgresql database